 - Take a breath during each conversation and give your customer an opportunity to ask questions and/or give feedback.
 Part of sales is educating your customers, but you won't know if you are on track and meeting their requirements if you don't ask questions.
 Plus, if you don't give them an opportunity to ask questions, they might leave the conversation confused and misunderstanding the capability of your product, causing you to lose the deal.

-- Make lots of cold calls through a power dialer like Team Dialer from ConnectLeader.
+- Make lots of cold calls through a sales dialer or agent-assisted dialer like Team Dialer from ConnectLeader.

 Reach out to us here at ConnectLeader today to see how to help your sales reps, SDRs, and BDRs succeed from the start with phone, email, embedded video, text, and social touches through TruCadence, our personalized sales engagement software.
 Simply click here or give us a call at 800-955-5040.